 Bloom Time: Late spring to mid-summer

 Rosa rubiginosa is a dense deciduous shrub with stems that bear numerous hooked prickles.
 It grows up to 10 feet (3 m) tall and as wide as it is tall.
 The foliage has a strong apple-like fragrance.
-The leaves are pinnate, up to 3.6 inches (9 cm) long, with 5 to 9 rounded to oval leaflets with a serrated margin, and numerous glandular hairs.
-The flowers are up to 1.2 inches (3 cm) in diameter, the five petals being pink with a white base, and the numerous stamens yellow.
-The flowers are produced in clusters of 2 to 7 together, from late spring to mid-summer.
-The fruit is a globose to oblong red hip, up to 0.8 inches (2 cm) diameter.
+Leaves are pinnate, up to 3.6 inches (9 cm) long, with 5 to 9 rounded to oval leaflets with a serrated margin, and numerous glandular hairs.
+Flowers are up to 1.2 inches (3 cm) in diameter, with the five petals being pink with a white base, and the numerous stamens yellow.
+They are produced in clusters of 2 to 7 together, from late spring to mid-summer.
+Fruits are globose to oblong red hip, and up to 0.8 inches (2 cm) diameter.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).